 Are you still focusing on the new normal of working from home, distance learning and Zoom meetings?
-Are you the person sending co-workers silly memes about your hair or commenting about the latest show you binge watched this week?
+Are you the person sending co-workers viral memes or commenting on the latest show you binge-watched this week?

 Your competition sure hopes so.

 Your competition has been on the phone with me discussing her strategy to regain market share.
 She set-up a meeting with her sales team to discuss the February results of a direct marketing campaign and how to regain awareness a week before we all go “back to work.”
 She is engaging with our editors about story ideas and secured an executive interview because her company has formulated a solid marketing plan around a Q3 product launch.
 She sent a new script for our video team to use when they film a custom video.